TobiasVanDyk/Midi-Keyboard-Controller/Readme.md

-## Midi Keyboard Controller using a CMOS V20 CPU and programmed in 8088 assembler
+## Midi Keyboard Controller using a CMOS V20 CPU and programmed with an 8088 assembler

 Create the file 8088.ASM by: